douglasgreyling/light-service/README.md

 ### Expects and Promises

-The expects and promises functions are rules for the inputs/outputs of an action. `expects` describes what keys it need to exist inside the context for the action to execute successfully, and `promises` makes sure the keys are in the context after the action is executed.
+The expects and promises functions are rules for the inputs/outputs of an action. `expects` describes what keys it needs to exist inside the context for the action to execute and finish successfully. `promises` makes sure the keys are in the context after the action has been executed.
 If either of them are violated, a custom exception is thrown.

 This is how it's used: